Personal Story: Men get breast cancer too

 NCCN guidelines recommend genetic counseling and testing for all men with breast cancer, regardless of their age at diagnosis.
-If you have an inherited mutation in or and develop breast cancer, you may qualify for certain clinical trials, such as those involving PARP inhibitors.
+If you have an in or and develop breast cancer, you may qualify for certain clinical trials, such as those involving PARP inhibitors.
 Men with mutations in genes that increase cancer risk also have a 50% chance of passing the mutation down to their sons and daughters.
 Genetic counselors can help men with breast cancer decide if genetic testing is appropriate.

 The American Cancer Society notes the following signs of breast cancer in men: